 Fix Windows 10 Update loop

 The Software Distribution folder is where all your automatic updates are stored.
-Sometimes some issues with this folder could cause various update errors, including above-mentioned problem of constantly installing the same update.
+Sometimes some issues with this folder could cause various update errors, including the above-mentioned problem of constantly installing the same update.
 In order to solve that problem try to delete the Software Distribution folder and see if there are any changes.

 But before you delete this folder you have to rename it first and determine if it’s safe to delete it.
-Renaming is probably the best way to see if you’ll have any problems the folder, because it’s still here, only under the other name.
+Renaming is probably the best way to see if you’ll have any problems with the folder, because it’s still here, only under the other name.
 When you make sure that there are no problems after you rename the folder, you can delete it.

 Delete The Software Distribution Files